bmccombs369/MyShelf/README.md

 ---
 ### This is an app for cataloging movies, books, coins or anything you collect.
 This version of the app only catalogs movies.
 For the next version I want to spend more time styling the app as well as making it more resposive for mobile users.
 For future versions I would like to allow the user to create their own model within a catalog so that things other than movies could be stored in it.

 ### As of right now you can create, read, update and destroy users.
 With the catalogs you can create, read and destroy.
-For the movies you can add a new one, but the redirect is not working properly after submitting.
+For the movies you can only add a new one.
 The goal is to have full CRUD for all three models.